lowRISC/opentitan/hw/ip/otbn/dv/tracer/README.md

 E PC: 0x00000150, insn: 0x01acc10b
 ```

+### Secure wipe (`U` and `V`) lines

+These indicate that a secure wipe operation is in progress.
+There is no other
+information, so the line consists of a bare `U` or `V` character.

 ### Register Read (`<`) and Write (`>`) lines

-Indicates data that has been read or written to either register files or special
+These show data that has been read or written to either register files or
-purpose registers (such as ACC or the bignum side flags).
-The line provides the
+special purpose registers (such as ACC or the bignum side flags).
+The line
-register name and the data read/written
+provides the register name and the data read/written

 Register x26 was read and contained value 0x00000018:
 ```